SupreethRagavendra/Frontend-Mentor-Challenges/Profile card component/README.md

 The more specific you are with your questions the more likely it is that another member of the community will give you feedback.

-## Got feedback for us?
+## Giving feedback

-We love receiving feedback!
-We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.
+Feedback is always welcome, so if you have any to give on this challenge please email hi[at]frontendmentor[dot]io.

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.